 The House System

 At Ken Stimpson Community School we organise our pastoral system into Houses and a vertical tutoring structure.
-We have four Houses, each consisting of 3 Lower School and 8 Upper School tutor groups.
-Lower school tutor groups consist of a mix of Year 7 and Year 8 students, with 24 students in each group.
-Upper School tutor groups consist of a mix of Years 9-13 students with around 21 in each tutor group - at least 5 students from each year group.
-Tutor groups meet for 15 minutes each day becoming a small, self-supporting group.
+We have four Houses, Aspire, Excellence, Integrity and Success.
+Your child will belong to one of these Houses.
+There is a separate Year 7 tutor system to induct and embed students into life at KSCS.
+The Middle School contains tutor groups with Year 8 to Year 10 students.
+Upper School tutor groups consist of a mix of Years 11-13 students.
+Tutor groups meet for 20 minutes each day becoming a small, self-supporting group.
 Under this system we believe students learn to work together with other young people, taking responsibility and leadership roles.
-House assemblies take place on a weekly basis, with Year group assemblies taking place when necessary (examination guidances, careers related activities etc).
-Post 16 assemblies are scheduled on a rotation basis each half-term.
+House assemblies take place on a weekly basis, with Year group assemblies taking place when necessary (focussing on examination guidance, careers related activities etc).
+Academic mentoring and preparation for the life beyond the school is a key element of tutor time with specialist input from staff at specific times throughout the academic year.

 We believe that a Vertical Tutoring Structure: